 The Human Security Network (HSN), an association of 12 countries, has set itself the task of promoting the concept of human security as a feature of national and international policies, and in particular within the United Nations and in cooperation with academia and civil society.
 The network was established in 1999 from the successful collaboration between Austria, Norway and Canada with a view to achieving an international ban on anti-personnel mines.
 The current members are Austria, Chile, Costa Rica, Greece, Ireland, Jordan, Mali, Norway, Panama, Slovenia, Switzerland and Thailand, with South Africa participating as an observer.
-Austria will took over the chairmanship of the Network from its previous Chair, Chile, in May 2014.
+The activity of the network is mainly aimed at the UN headquarters New York.

 The concept of human security was presented for the first time in 1994 by the United Nations Development Programme (UNDP).
 It stands for a broader concept of security that puts the individual at the center of all efforts.
 Human security is not just the absence of war and violence in a country, but much more a comprehensive idea of security which, broadly defined, encompasses the freedom from fear (security from violence), the freedom from want (e.g. adequate food, accommodation and health care) and the freedom to live in dignity (promotion and protection of human rights).

 This concept is particularly relevant in conflict and post-conflict situations, where civilians are usually most vulnerable.
 International human rights and humanitarian law as well as refugee law therefore provide the foundations for human security.